 Currency risk is the risk to the company's earning that arise from fluctuations of foreign exchange rates and the degree of volatility of those rates.
 The Company is exposed to foreign currency exchange risk on cash and accounts payable and accrued liabilities.
-Had the currency rate been +/- 5% higher/lower at June 30, 2023, the resulting change to the net loss for the nine month period then ended would have been \$139,874.
+Had the currency rate been +/- 5% higher/lower at March 31, 2024, the resulting change to the net loss would have been \$24,370.